 In companies, there is some follow-up due to diligence methods applied to prevent money laundering crimes.
 In addition, AML regulators mandate some due diligence measures.

 Due Diligence Meaning

 Due diligence is an analysis, investigation, audit, or examination performed to confirm the facts of any issue under investigation.
 In the financial world, due diligence means that before entering a proposed transaction with another party, that person can be any partner or customer; it requires examining the financial records of the natural person and the legal person and similar elements.
 Due diligence became common practice in the US with the passage of the Securities Act of 1933.
 As a result, brokers and securities sellers became responsible for clearly disclosing important information about what they sell with this law.

 Anti-money laundering laws and regulations, due diligence requirements are mentioned in almost all regulations.
-Regulators such as Financial Action Task Force (FATF), HM Revenue and Customs, or the European Union have required due diligence in AML regulations.
+Regulators such as Financial Action Task Force (FATF), HM Revenue and Customs, and the European Union have required due diligence in AML regulations.
 With current due diligence measures, organizations check whether their customers or partners are the people they said in their first transaction.
 At the same time, with due diligence, organizations get detailed information about their customers, decide their risks, and take the necessary measures accordingly.
 There are three types of due diligence used within the scope of anti-money laundering: Customer Due Diligence, Enhanced Due Diligence, Vendor Due Diligence.

 Customer Due Diligence